Richard Laviolette

-Earl life and education
+Early life and education

-Laviolette grew up on a small hobby beef farm west of Tara, Ontario.
+Laviolette was born in Port Colborne, Ontario on August 22, 1982.
+He grew up in Tara, Ontario and lived with his family on a small hobby beef farm during high school.
 In his youth, he learned to play several instruments, including the mandolin and guitar, from his father, becoming proficient in traditional folk and country mandolin styles.
-In an interview with the Queen's The Journal, he says his family played an important role in fostering an appreciation for music.
+In an interview with Queen's The Journal, he says his family played an important role in fostering an appreciation for music.
 His parents, Darrell and Marie, were both musical, holding family sing-alongs and jamborees.
-Growing up, he did not have much exposure to non-mainstream music, but his family would regularly play music together.
-He studied history before dropping out to pursue music full time.

-When Laviolette entered high school, he was introduced to musicians that did not receive much mainstream exposure, such as Hayden and Elliott Smith.
+When Laviolette entered high school, he was introduced to musicians who did not receive much mainstream exposure, such as Hayden and Elliott Smith.
 During his teenage years, he played in several bands throughout the Tara, Chesley and Owen Sound areas of Ontario.
-Along with Matt Gowan and some of his family members, he formed the band Sharp Pointy Stick, which played a number of high school and bar gigs in the Southwestern Ontario area.
+He played in Sharp Pointy Stick, with his brother and cousin, playing local shows at bars despite being underage.

 Laviolette attended the University of Guelph with the intention of becoming a teacher.
 He studied history before dropping out to pursue music full-time.